android/games-samples/agdk/game_controller/README.md

 ## Prerequisites

-Before building in Android Studio the following prerequisites must be
+Before building in Android Studio (2022.3 or higher) the following prerequisites must be
 performed:

 ### ImGui